Volchinskiy/SELF-EDUCATION-APP-PET-PROJECT/README.md

 I think I will first write this application using React, TypeScript on the client side and Node.js, Express.js, MongoDB on server side.

-later I want to implement the same frontend design but on other popular libraries and the server on Python. because i'm interested
+later I want to implement the same frontend design but on other popular libraries and the server on Python. because i'm interested rr